-Are you thinking of giving your garden an overhaul?
-Or maybe your garden could just do with a bit of a spruce up?
-Have you thought about a Japanese style garden?
+So, if you are thinking of giving your garden an overhaul or maybe your garden could just do with a bit of a spruce up, then do think about Japanese style garden.

 Whether you have a small or large area to work with, it is fairly simple to create your very own Zen-filled oasis.
 With a little pre-planning, you can easily work in the three key concepts for a Japanese inspired garden…

-Balance and the elements are at the very core of a Japanese garden theme.
+Balance and the elements are at the very core of Japanese garden design.
 Where possible do try to work in water into your garden design; a small pond with rocks or even a miniature bridge can really add character and emphasise your theme.

 Japanese Cloud Trees are synonymous with Japan and its heritage.
 Japan is well-known for its artful practice of Niwaki (sculpting trees).
 These plants make a statement by providing a central focus for any Japanese garden and will help balance the varying elements of your garden theme.
 The Japanese Holly Cloud Trees, if purchased as a specimen tree (upwards of 20 years old) are very easy to look after, only requiring an occasional trim, once or twice per year.